sunnyvalechha/Python/README.md

-# Python

 Shortcuts:
 * Clt+/                        # Comment selected lines
-* After if statement put ":" it will automatic make indentation on next line.
+* After if statement put ":"   # it will automatic make indentation on next line.

-# Variables & Data Types
+- Variables & Data Types:
+-
 * **Variables** used to temporary store the value of a data-type.
 * **Data-type:** Categorize the type of values a variable can hold.
 Below are the some commonly used data-types:

   1. integer (int)